mmclark/frontend-nanodegree-arcade-game/README.md

 browser.
 The use your arrow keys to move up, down, right and left.
 Avoid the ladybug "enemies".
 If you do get hit, your player is moved back to the beginning and you can try again.

+You can select your player by choosing a character from the drop-down menu.